avimehenwal/mydocs/content/lifestyle/india.md

 > Worlds largest democracy

+* we are a godless country
+* we are a country without any morals
 * Has always been a country for everybody
 * Only culture on planet which constantly told you, you life is your karma (doing)
 * 9th centuary, invention of gunpowder in china, The Great Wall